ForestAdmin/agent-nodejs/docs/datasources/connection/README.md

 - Database collections/tables
 - ORM collections
-- Endpoints on SaaS providers
+- Endpoints on SaaS providers (by writing a custom data source)
 - Endpoints on your own API (by writing a custom data source)

 ## Example